It’s that time of year again. Time to climb up into the attic in search of winter clothes or holiday decorations.

 Poor insulation is perfect nesting material for pests.
 Critters love to chew up or dig through insulation.
 If your attic’s insulation is exposed, you can bet an unwanted guest will make their way in.
 One of the best tips for keeping pests out of the attic is to inspect your insulation regularly.

 Keeping your attic insulation in good shape will help secure the space and deter intruders.
 At the same time, keeping pests at bay will help keep your insulation in good shape.
-Accomplish both at the same time by learning how long your attic insulation lasts and taking steps to repair or replace it when needed.
+Accomplish both at the same time by learning how long your attic insulation lasts and taking steps to repair it or have it replaced by an insulation removal company when needed.

 Store Items Carefully

 The attic is a great place for storage, but some items will act as a pest magnet.
 Avoid keeping pet food or anything else that would entice bugs and critters out in the open.
 You should also keep an eye on wood, books, or cardboard boxes, as many pests love to dig through these materials.